jeremymcquivey/pantrytracker/README.md

               a) integrate with 3rd party grocery API
               b) generate own from user shopping lists, etc...
               c) generate own from recipes supplied by users

+When connecting to a database, you must define a connection string in a process-level environement variable:
+ConnectionString: {ConnectionString}.

+For Dev Notes: When creating migrations, use this command to set an environment variable in powershell:
+$env:ConnectionString='{ConnectionString}'.